ovotech/gitoops/README.md

 ## Supported CI/CD Systems

-GitOops currently extracts relationships between GitHub users, teams and their repositories and secrets stored in the following CI/CD systems:
+In addition to mapping relationships between your users, teams and repositories, GitOops maps relationships between those and environment variables in your CI/CD systems.

+The following CI/CD systems are currently supported:

 - GitHub Actions (soon)
 - CircleCI